janosrusiczki/rusiczki.net/_drafts/0000-00-00-a-new-blogging-engine.markdown

 So what were the other reasons for the switch?

 * I was getting a little paranoid about Wordpress and the extensions I was using.
-I wasn't terribly excited about the perspective that if a security hole appears and I'm not updating in time (if an update is available at all) my server gets f!@#ed.
+I wasn't terribly excited about the perspective that if a security flaw appears and I'm not updating in time (if an update is available at all) my server gets f!@#ed.
 * It takes Jekyll about one minute to generate the whole site but as the resulting files are vanilla HTMLs they're served much faster than their Wordpress equivalents.
 I haven't even configured the web server for this site to include the PHP interpreter.

 What are the downsides?